toyo-itorii/Junk-Buster/readme.md

 * **Deployment:** Create a simple API (e.g., with Flask or FastAPI) to expose the trained model for real-time spam prediction.
 * **Logging:** Add comprehensive logging for better tracking of the pipeline's execution.
 * **Data Versioning:** Use tools like DVC for managing dataset versions.
+* **Web UI:** Create a responsive web interface, allowing user to input email text and receive instant predictions with confidence scores.
 ---